telerik/report-server-docs/implementer-guide/setup/configure-the-report-engine.md

 slug: configure-the-report-engine
 tags: configuration,settings,config,rest,rendering
 published: True
-position: 400
+position: 800
 ---

+# Configure the Report Rendering Engine

-# Configuration File
+## Configuration File

 The reports rendering engine can be fine-tuned using a dedicated configuration file, called TelerikReporting.config .
 This file gets automatically created on the server when it is stated for first time.
 The default location of this file is C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\TelerikReporting.config and affects the live report preview generation and the WebApi 'documents' endpoint.

-# Telerik.Reporting configuration section
+## Telerik.Reporting configuration section

 To become effective, open the TelerikReporting.config file and uncomment the TelerikReporting configuration section registration: